Key Takeaways

 - Autocracy is a broad term describing a system of government where a single person possesses absolute power and authority.
 At the same time, dictatorship is a specific form of autocracy where power is concentrated in one individual who controls the state.

 - In an autocracy, leadership transitions can occur through various means such as inheritance, appointment, or military coup.
-In contrast, in a dictatorship, leadership transitions are less standardized and often involve the leader holding on to power until replaced.
+In contrast, in a dictatorship, leadership transitions are less standardized and involve the leader holding on to power until replaced.

-- In an autocracy, legitimacy can be derived from traditions, cultural norms, or historical factors, while in a dictatorship, legitimacy is often based on force, coercion, or manipulation.
+- In an autocracy, legitimacy can be derived from traditions, cultural norms, or historical factors, while in a dictatorship, legitimacy is based on force, coercion, or manipulation.

-- In an autocracy, control may be exercised through a combination of institutions, bureaucracy, and propaganda, while in a dictatorship, power is often maintained through repression and strong security surveillance.
+- In an autocracy, control may be exercised through a combination of institutions, bureaucracy, and propaganda, while in a dictatorship, power is maintained through repression and strong security surveillance.

 - The goals of autocracy can range from maintaining stability to preserving cultural traditions.
 At the same time, a dictatorship might prioritize consolidating power and suppressing dissent to ensure the dictator’s control.